openedx/edx-documentation/en_us/shared/students/SFD_content_availability.rst

 Understanding Course Content Availability and Scheduling
 ########################################################

-When you begin a course you see the sections of the course content in the left pane of the course window.
+When you begin a course, you see the sections of the course content in the left pane of the course window.
 You can use the left pane to view the sections and subsections of the course canyon and to open them in the course page.